 Also listed as: ECON C215B

 Political Economics: Read Less [-]

 POL SCI 239 Selected Topics in Methodology 4 Units

-Terms offered: Spring 2020, Fall 2019, Spring 2019
+Terms offered: Fall 2021, Spring 2021, Spring 2020

 See departmental announcements.
 Topic will vary with instructor.

 Selected Topics in Methodology: Read More [+]

 Rules & Requirements

 Prerequisites: Consent of instructor

 Repeat rules: Course may be repeated for credit when topic changes.

 Hours & Format

 Fall and/or spring: 15 weeks - 3-3 hours of seminar and 0-1 hours of

 discussion per week

 Additional Details

 Subject/Course Level: Political Science/Graduate

 Grading: Letter grade.

-Selected Topics in Methodology: Read Less [-] POL SCI 239T An Introduction to Computational Tools and Techniques for Social Science Research 4 Units Terms offered: Spring 2020, Fall 2019, Spring 2019 This course will provide graduate students the critical technical skills necessary to conduct research in computational social science and digital humanities, introducing them to the basic computer literacy, programming skills, and application knowledge that students need to be successful in further methods work.
+Selected Topics in Methodology: Read Less [-] POL SCI 239T An Introduction to Computational Tools and Techniques for Social Science Research 4 Units Terms offered: Spring 2021, Spring 2020, Fall 2019 This course will provide graduate students the critical technical skills This course will provide graduate students the critical technical skills necessary to conduct research in computational social science and digital humanities, introducing them to the basic computer literacy, programming skills, and application knowledge that students need to be successful in further methods work.
 This course is not an introduction to statistics, computer science, or specialized social science / digital humanities methods.
 Rather, it is meant as a springboard for students to further their training once the course is finished, whether through campus workshops (e.g. D-Lab workshops), online courses, traditional classrooms, or independent learning.
 An Introduction to Computational Tools and Techniques for Social Science Research: Read More [+] Rules & Requirements Prerequisites: Graduate student standing Hours & Format Fall and/or spring: 15 weeks - 2 hours of lecture and 2 hours of discussion per week Additional Details Subject/Course Level: Political Science/Graduate Grading: Letter grade.